MtnBiker/enphase-edison/Implementation_notes.md

 ➜ rails generate simple_form:install --bootstrap
 Not sure I'm still using simple_form

-If the approach I'm taking is right it makes sense to put the graph in a stimulus controller
+If the approach I'm taking is right it makes sense to put the graph in a turbo ChatGPT came up with a turbo solution.
+Doesn't seem like it's following the standard way, but it works.

 ## ToDo

 Add auto updating

 Overlay hours for different days

+Arrow day by day next to select a day

 https://pganalyze.com/blog/materialized-views-ruby-rails Refresh tables